Saturday, May 9, 2020

 Cool faith is also a sacrificial faith.
 Stephen is determined to follow in the footsteps of Jesus, so he does not fight back when the crowd attacks him.
 As the crowd throws the stones, he prays, “Lord Jesus, receive my spirit.”
 He wants to be in complete and eternal relationship with the One who is his Savior.

 Sacrifice is a tough one for us.
 We show our strength by getting our way, sometimes no matter who we hurt in the process.
-We show strength by fighting for what we want, sometimes at all cost.
+We show strength by fighting for what we want, sometimes at all costs.
 But:

 • to be a good parent, you must sacrifice time at work to be with your children;